Barbara Will, unliking Stein, and scholarly malpractice

 At the first meeting of Faÿ (1893–1978) and Stein (1874–1946), the latter was, like Newman, not amused.
 Here is Stein’s version in The Autobiography of Alice B. Toklas (written in 1932) of their meeting in (I believe) 1924: “It was [René Crevel] who, in early days, first talked to us of Bernard Faÿ.
 He said he was a young professor in the University of Clermont-Ferrand and he wanted to take us to his house.
 One afternoon he did take us there.
 Bernard Faÿ was not at all what Gertrude Stein expected and he and she had nothing in particular to say to each other.”
 But a few years later “Gertrude Stein and Bernard Faÿ met again and this time they had a great deal to say to each other.
 Gertrude Stein found the contact with his mind stimulating and comforting.
 They were slowly coming to be friends.”

 What did Faÿ see in Stein?
 In 1919, Faÿ began “a master of arts in modern languages” at Harvard University, on Franco-American relations in the late eighteenth century, and while a doctoral student at the Sorbonne in the early 1920s, he also had “teaching stints at Columbia, Kenyon College, and the University of Iowa.”
 Faÿ largely idealized America and Stein was for him the apotheosis of its values; even when “he began to sour on America and its politics in the late 1930s,” he did not sour on her.
 The emblematic American, he thought, embodied joy and so did Stein and her writing; they gave evidence for his belief.
 Having translated The Autobiography of Alice B. Toklas and other Stein texts into French, he knew the writing as intimately as the person.
 Although Will’s book aims to track Faÿ’s deleterious effect on Stein and Stein’s own culpability, it does concede, at the end, that “Faÿ’s response to Stein’s writing as brilliant, profound, and joyous seems, in hindsight, at once anomalous and fascinating — a sign of aesthetic openness that was lacking in other facets of his life.”
 As much as Will wants to focus on issues of power, claiming, for instance, that Stein was easy prey for Faÿ —“[g]iven Stein’s lifelong identification with the figure of the child” he could play the father, the Svengali — she also concedes that her book might have attended more to their shared interest in “openness,” aesthetic and otherwise.
 I wish it had.
-Instead, Unlikely Collaboration is an indictment.
+Instead, Unlikely Collaboration is an indictment, not an exploration of the uncanny crossings of desire.
 Faÿ was charged with “collaboration with the enemy” and, on December 6, 1946, found guilty.
 Stein had died on July 27, 1946 and escaped judgment.
 Will’s book redresses that escape and tries Stein in absentia.

 Stein is the “unlikely” of the book’s title.
 The term speaks to an innocence and all that would make her an unlikely associate to Faÿ, as unlikely as Newman becoming pals with Urbain de Bellegarde.
 Yet even into the late 1930s, when Faÿ’s conservatism became pronounced, she remained friendly with him.
 Will argues that they met politically in fearing communism and blaming 1930s global turmoil on the intellectual and political left.
 Put another way, they disliked politicians who took advantage of the turmoil to justify communist-style policies: